 Why Should I Do This?

-The CMC surveys company representatives after each Career Fair and companies have reported that they would like students to have more knowledge about the industry they are involved in, and particularly about the firm that the representatives are hiring for.
+The Career Management Center surveys company representatives after each Career Fair and companies have reported that they would like students to have more knowledge about the industry they are involved in, and particularly about the firm that the representatives are hiring for.
+Remember that a conversation at a Career Fair is a pre-interview and you should show up prepared to atlk about the industry you want to work in.

 Below are some easy ways to use to get that information.